Long Nose Legacy Book Review

 Dog Book Review - Long Nose Legacy

-I agreed to take a look at Long Nose Legacy, A Dog's Story of Royalty and Loyalty -- in part -- because it's about borzoi (a breed of dog formerly known and Russian wolfhounds), and longtime readers might remember that our original canine heroine, Lilly, had a very good borzoi friend named Katie, which is saying something because Lilly was not a fan of other dogs.
-When Katie needed a new home, we considered adopting her, but it felt like we'd be getting our dog a dog, and that didn't feel fair to Katie, who was amazing and deserved a family of her very own.
+I agreed to take a look at Long Nose Legacy, A Dog's Story of Royalty and Loyalty -- in part -- because it's about borzoi (a breed of dog formerly known and Russian wolfhounds).
+Longtime readers might remember that our original canine heroine, Lilly, had a very good borzoi friend named Katie.
+That's saying something because Lilly was not a fan of other dogs.
+When Katie needed a new home, we considered adopting her.
+However, it felt like we'd be getting our dog a dog, and that didn't feel fair to Katie.
+She was amazing and deserved a family of her very own.
 Both Lilly and Katie died many years ago, but I still love watching the videos I have of them together.

 While the book technically got categorized as a kids' book, grown-ups will probably like it too.
 Eastman explains, "Mainly, I had a love story about our dogs to tell.
 As it turned out, my book is G-rated and fits the Middle Grade page range, so it's classified as such.
 Actually, I think more adult dog lovers buy my book and enjoy the story.
 I hope you will."